-The standings of students are reported to them only by letters, and not by percentages.
+The standings of s. dents are reported to them only by letters, and not by percentages.

-"A" signifies excellent or superior work; "B" signifies good work or above the average; "C" signifies average or fair work; "D" signifies poor or unsatisfactory work, and is the lowest passing mark; "E" signifies conditioned failure which may be made up by re-examination, or other conditions imposed by the instructor; "I" signifies that work is unfinished; "W" signifies that course has been dropped; "F" signifies failure, which may be made up only by repeating the course in which the grade was received.
+"A" signifies excellent or superior work; "B" signifies good work or above the average; "C" signifies average or fair work; "D" signifies poor or unsatisfactory work, and is the lowest passing mark; "E" signifies conditioned fallure which may be made up by re-examination, or other conditions imposed by the instructor; "I" signifies that work is unfinished; "W" signifies that course has been dropped; "F" signifies failure, which may be made up only by repeating the course in which the grade was received.

-A condition or "B" grade shall be given whenever a student has failed to do work of a passing grade, but has done sufficient work to be able to complete the course with out repeating the class work.
+A condition or "E" grade shall be given whenever a student bas failed to do work of a passing grade, but has done sufficient work to be able to complete the course with out repeating the class work.
 A condition may be removed any time during the following semester.
-Upon report from the instructor that the condition has been removed, the office will change the grade from "B" to "D".
+Upon report from the instructor that the condition has been removed, the office will change the grade from "E" to "D."

-An incomplete (designated by the letter "I") shall he given to the student whose work has been of passing grade but who has not completed the full amount of work required by the end of the semester.
+An incomplete (designated by the letter "I") shall be given to the student whose work has been of passing grade hut who has not completed the full amount of work required by the end of the semester.
 An incomplete may be removed during the following semester, when the student has satisfactorily completed the required work.
+In the semester in which the incomplete is heing removed the student shall register for the same and shall pay with his tuition an "incomplete fee" of \$1.00 per hour credit to be obtained for the course.

 The grade "W" will be given to all students who drop a course after the second week of the semester and within two weeks prior to the beginning of final examinations providing the consent of the instructor is secured.
-If a student drops a course within two weeks of examination time, the final grade shall be "F".
-The "W" shall count as (-1) in determing an index.
+If a student drops a course within two weeks of examination time, the final grade shall be "F." The "W" shall count as (-1) in determining an index.
 A student may be excused from these penalties by vote of the faculty for good and sufficient reasons.

-When a student has failed to complete one-half of the work required in a course, the fiual grade will be "F" and not "I".
+When a student has failed to complete one-half of the work required in a course, the final grade will be "F" and not "L"

-An incomplete or a condition which is not removed during the next following semester of residence in the college, shall automatically be changed in the office to a failure (F) grade.
+An incomplete or a condition which is not removed during the next following semester of residence in the college, shall automatically be changed in the office to a fallure (F) grade.